Naturalism

 Religion

-Religion is anti-grace and anti-God.
+Religion Religion is anti-grace and anti-God.
 Religion is ritual without reality.
 Religion is human viewpoint.
-Religion was introduced to the world by satan.
+Religion was introduced to the world by Satan.
 Christianity is not a religion.
 Christianity is divine viewpoint.
 Christianity is God rescuing mankind from spiritual darkness by the spiritual death of Jesus Christ on the cross and His resurrection.
-Christianity is the only faith where the object…
+Christianity is the only faith where the…

 Continue reading